Key Differences between ECS & EKS

 The real difference is how each of them handles or manages networking and support component services.
 ECS can help you with two significant matters:

 - Allocate ENIs for a task

 - Support and handle EC2 for up to 120 different tasks

 With EKS, ENIs can be allocated to and shared between Kubernetes pods, enabling the user to place up to 750 Kubernetes pods per EC2 instance (depending on instance type).
 It can achieve a relatively higher container density as opposed to ECS.

-On the other hand, Kubernetes comes with the concept of “namespaces.”
+On the other hand in Cloud services, Kubernetes comes with the concept of “namespaces.”
 The feature isolates workloads(pods) that run within the same cluster.
 Although it seems useless and futile at first, it is, in fact, very beneficial.

 For instance, it is possible to have staging and production namespaces while sharing resources running in the same cluster.
 It would lead to a decreased spare capacity within the cluster.

 Community and Support

 Kubernetes, an open-source platform, has a large and continuously growing community besides the obvious benefits.
 On the other hand, being proprietary, ECS gets less community support, although you will have excellent corporate support from AWS.